(Note: this zine is from 2018, but the text here has been edited and updated since then)

 In Community, We Can Step Up

 Dialogue.
-Join a book club or discussion circle where people can meet up, share their experiences, and build community with one another.
-If you’re a student, take classes that explore these issues.
+Spark conversations with friends and family.
+Join a book club or discussion circle where people can meet up, share their experiences, and build community.
+If you’re a student, take a class that explores these issues.

 Speak out.
-Post links to good articles or videos on social media.
+Post links on social media.
 Write blog posts and letters-to-the-editor.
+Signal-boost the voices of organizers, advocates, and survivors.

 Challenge the myths.
 From the prevalence of false accusations, to the idea that “boys will be boys,” to all kinds of victim-blaming nonsense: learn to spot these myths, and how to dismantle them.